-Some potential litigants have a very good and winnable case however, because of impecuniosities they are unable to pay for the legal bills in advance.
+Some potential litigants have a very good and winnable case, however, because of impecuniosities, they are unable to pay the legal bills in advance.

 TESS funders will act professionally and will pay all of the costs/expenses associated with a dispute in return for a share of the proceeds of the dispute if and only if TESS is successful.
 If the litigation is not successful the TESS funder will bear all the costs.

 There is no official minimum requirement for funding as this is decided on merit by each individual funder and on a case by case basis.

 TESS’s Litigation funding can be broadly split into 3 different forms in the UK, Conditional fee agreements, Damages Based Agreements, Fixed Fees.

 Litigation funding is not a new concept.
 It has been permitted in England and Wales since 1967, but until relatively recently it was limited to insolvency situations.

 Litigation funding can be classed as ‘the life-blood of the justice system’ and was covered in Lord Neuberger of Abbotsbury’s lecture at Harbour’s inaugural keynote address, ‘From Barretry, Maintenance & Champerty to Litigation Funding’ at Gray’s Inn, London, on 8 May 2013.

 Selected key judgments relating to Litigation Funding, handed down by the Courts of England & Wales, are summarised below as well as key policy and regulatory developments.

 Addresses liability of litigation funders to adverse costs.